-Located in the island province of Palawan, Puerto Princesa boasts several nature attractions that earned it the moniker "The City in the Forest".
-Popularly known as the site of the world-renowned Underground River, the city rewards travelers with an array of other natural, cultural, culinary, and historical places to explore.
+Located in the island province of Palawan, Puerto Princesa boasts several nature attractions that earned it the moniker "The City in the Forest."
+Popularly known as the site of the world-renowned Underground River, which visitors can explore via a Puerto Princesa Underground River tour, the city rewards travelers with an array of other natural, cultural, culinary, and historical places to explore.

 Puerto Princesa is also known as the gateway to another top Palawan destination, El Nido, but it's worth spending a few days here to enjoy the attractions it offers.
 Explore the local food scene, heritage towns, and great outdoors surrounding the city as part of your Puerto Princesa itinerary.